Qazeer/artefacts.help/pages/windows/jumplists.md

   - `AutomaticDestinations` `JumpLists` files are stored as `AUTOMATICDESTINATIONS-MS` file, in the `MS OLE Structured Storage` format.
-    This file format contains multiple streams, each stream composed of data similar to `shortcut files (.LNK)`.
+    This file format notably contains a `DestList` stream that acts as a `Most Recent Used (MRU)` list of `shortcut files (.LNK)`.
+Each entry in an application `AutomaticDestinations` `JumpList` is stored as an entry in the `DestList` stream, composed of metadata and a `LNK`-like structure.

   - `CustomDestinations` `JumpLists` are stored as `CUSTOMDESTINATIONS-MS` file, also assimilable to a series of `shortcut files`.

+Applications may handle `Jumplists` differently, with different entries being created / updated on different actions by specific applications.

 ### Information of interest